 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Colorectal cancer screening Note: A screening can become diagnostic in the same visit and when this happens you will pay a cost share for those services.
-This is explained at the end of this benefit.
-The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
-Flexible sigmoidoscopy for patients 45 years and older.
-Once every 120 months for high risk after the patient received a screening colonoscopy.
-Once every 48 months for high risk after the patients from the last flexible sigmoidoscopy or barium enema.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Colorectal cancer screening 50% for a Medicare-There is no coinsurance, covered colorectal cancer copayment, or deductible Note: A screening can become diagnostic in for a Medicare-covered screening exam. the same visit and when this happens you will colorectal cancer pay a cost share for those services.
+This is 50% for a Medicarescreening exam, explained at the end of this benefit. covered barium enema. excluding barium enemas, for which The following screening tests are covered: Deductible does apply. coinsurance applies.
+If Colonoscopy has no minimum or your doctor finds and maximum age limitation and is covered removes a polyp or other once every 120 months (10 years) for tissue during the patients not at high risk, or 48 months colonoscopy or flexible after a previous flexible sigmoidoscopy sigmoidoscopy, the for patients who are not at high risk for screening exam becomes colorectal cancer, and once every 24 a diagnostic exam. months for high risk patients after a previous screening colonoscopy or barium enema. • Flexible sigmoidoscopy for patients 45 years and older.
+Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
+Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.
 Screening fecal-occult blood tests for patients 45 years and older.
 Once every 12 months.
-Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Multitarget stool DNA for patients 45 to criteria.
 Once every 3 years.
-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
-If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.
-50% for a Medicare- covered colorectal cancer screening exam.
-50% for a Medicare- covered barium enema.
-Deductible does apply.